mcneel/developer.rhino3d.com/README.md

 # developer-rhino3d-com

-This repo contains the content that gets generated to create developer.rhino3d.com.
-The system uses Jekyll, in combination with GitHub pages, to publish the site http://mcneel.github.io/developer-rhino3d-com.
+This repo contains the content that gets generated to create http://mcneel.github.io/developer-rhino3d-com.
+The system uses Jekyll, in combination with GitHub pages, to generate and publish the site.

 ## Getting Started

 Detailed instructions about pre-reqs, etc go here.

-##

 #### Testing and authoring gh pages locally with Jekyll